-Wireframe is a visual illustration of a web page, which showcases how each component of the web page, is organized and how it will look like.
+A wireframe is a visual illustration of a web page, which showcases how each component of the web page, is organized and how it will look like.
 The page layouts are static and it is to guide the development team for starting the developments.
 Wireframes are generally part of software requirement specification documentation, to guide developers as well as testers on what the requirement is.
-The wireframes are not required to have specific fonts or color, they are static draft layouts of the design.
-It is easy to make an initial draft to bring clarity on what is required.
-You do not need to add logo or pictures at this stage.
-You can simply add the blocks with name that this will be place or logo or banner
+The wireframes are not required to have specific fonts or colors, they are static draft layouts of the design.
+It is easy to make an initial draft to bring clarity on what is required?
+You do not need to add a logo or pictures at this stage.
+You can simply add the blocks with the name that this will be place or logo or banner.

 The objective of creating mockup designs is to review the final design before launching it.
 This is to prevent any change requests in design after launch.
 Therefore it is a key step for an application designer to make mockups of the final design.
 Mockups are not just used by the internal development and testing teams, but can also be shown to the client as it depicts how the final product will look like in detail.

-Prototype is when we are shifting from User Interface (UI) design to User Experience (UX).
+The prototype is when we are shifting from User Interface (UI) design to User Experience (UX).
 Prototypes are created for the users to operate an application, perform its actions.
 It helps users to understand how the functionalities in an application will work.
-How user will interact with the interface designed.
+How users will interact with the interface designed?
 A prototype is intended to give users an experience of interaction with the application.

-At this stage of designing a mobile app or web page, gives users an experience of how the system will perform.
+This stage of designing a mobile app or web page gives users an experience of how the system will perform.
 Users can click on the buttons, enter field information, and check the operational flow as per requirements.
 It allows users to test the prototype application and if there are any loopholes in the designed flow, it can be identified before final publishing and can be corrected.

 The wireframe is very low-fidelity — simple boxes and text convey a concept.
 Next, the mockup has added logos, colors, and icons to make it more realistic.
 And finally, the prototype is usable and clickable.